 The ergodic distribution $P{-\infty}$ accounts for the distribution of subjects across all invariant states, including unobserved type k which must be integrated out of the likelihood.
-The postrandom assignment likelihood () integrates out pre-assignment results, because in general it is not feasible to exploit information prior to t_0 .
-The measurements at t_0 contribute to the likelihood even though assignment takes place after the measurement is made.
-The expression in () assumes that those losing eligibility at t_0 are not included in the sample.
-Although the distribution in (39) is relatively simple to compute for $t < t_0$, it only expresses the distribution across states for subjects partially eligible for their experimental group.
-The distribution across states in period $t < t_0$ for subjects who are ultimately eligible for random assignment requires tracking from t_0 back to period t.
+The post-random assignment likelihood (defined in the Appendix) integrates out pre-assignment results, because in general it is not feasible to exploit information prior to $t_0$ .
+The measurements at $t_0$ contribute to the likelihood even though assignment takes place after the measurement is made.
+Although the distribution in (35) is relatively simple to compute for $t < t_0$ , it only expresses the distribution across states for subjects partially eligible for their experimental group.
+The distribution across states in period $t < t_0$ for subjects who are ultimately eligible for random assignment requires tracking from $t_0$ back to period t.
 This goes against the Markov (sequential) nature of the subject's behavior and the selection criteria.
-The extra information required to track the likelihood back from t_0 builds up exponentially with the length of the selection criteria.
+The extra information required to track the likelihood back from $t_0$ builds up exponentially with the length of the selection criteria.
 Unless the selection period is short, or the model itself has a small state space, the extended state space required by pre-assignment results will be infeasible to compute.